QiaoYiLing/16-264-Humanoids/README.md

 ## Tips
 - Remember to charge the battery.
 - Connect all the wires, including the connections of Raspberry PI to laptop and Arduino to laptop.
+- Choose Auino nano in the IDE.
-- To run the distance sensor, upload the ./distance/sketch_apr26a.ino through Arduino IDE and you can see the distance in centimeter.
+- To run the distance sensor, upload the __./distance/sketch_apr26a.ino__ through Arduino IDE and you can see the distance in centimeter.
-- To run the remote control, upload ./RC_Mecanum_PWM/RC_Mecanum_PWM2 to your Arduino
+- To run the remote control, upload __./RC_Mecanum_PWM/RC_Mecanum_PWM2.ino__ to your Arduino

 ##Instructions on how to use the code
 * if you have any question, please contact yilingq97@gmail.com or yilingq@qq.com